Versión en Español

 Supporting Deaf and Hard of Hearing, Deaf Plus, Late Deafened and Deaf Blind Individuals

-The presentation will cover a range of essential topics to understand deafness, deaf culture and how to make any environment accessible for deaf and hard of hearing, deaf plus, late deafened and deaf blind individuals.
-And help the audience to create accessible, supportive and equitable working environment for Deaf and Hard of Hearing, Deaf Plus and Late Deafened and Deaf Blind individuals.
-Also during the presentation, I will encourage open dialogue and questions, creating a space for audiences to share their own experience of working with Deaf and Hard of Hearing, Deaf Plus and Late Deafened and Deaf Blind individuals.
+Learn a range of essential topics to understand Deafness, Deaf Culture and how to make any environment accessible for Deaf and Hard of Hearing, Deaf Plus, Late Deafened and Deaf Blind individuals.
+And help the audience to create an accessible, supportive and equitable working environment for Deaf and Hard of Hearing, Deaf Plus and Late Deafened and Deaf Blind individuals.
+Also, during the presentation, Solomon will encourage open dialogue and questions, creating a space for audiences to share their own experience of working with Deaf and Hard of Hearing, Deaf Plus and Late Deafened and Deaf Blind individuals.

 THURSDAY